An Open Letter to My Teenage Son: Chart performance and critical reception

 For the week of November 11, 1967, the record hopped onto the Billboard Hot 100 chart at #84, breaking into the top ten in just 3 weeks, making it one of the dozen or so fastest-climbing records in Hot 100 history up to that point, as well as one of the shortest-lived top ten presences seeing as it spent a total of only six weeks on the chart.

 The record sold over one million copies within a month of release and was awarded a gold disc, along with a Grammy Award nomination for Best Spoken Word Recording, losing to Senator Everett McKinley Dirksen's "Gallant Men".

 A writer for Cashbox magazine called it an "inspirational narrative with some interesting points to make," but refuted them, saying "the conclusion rings somehow false."
 Emmanuel Hapsis of KQED wrote "The track is essentially a rambling rant by a random newscaster about long hair, beards, glue-sniffing, whether God is dead, and George Washington," while Douglas Wolk of Slate called it "the ne plus ultra of right-wing spoken-word hits."
 One of the songwriters, Robert Thompson, was interviewed by Rolling Stone magazine for their second issue in November 1967:

 The record caused criticism as well.
 William Zinsser wrote a long article for Life magazine in January 1968 titled "The Pitfalls of Pop's Pompous Pop-off," and said of the song, "It's not necessary to be a teenage son to be offended by this record, this is something that anybody can hate.
 This creep has a voice of mushy smugness intoning a set of rigid creeds.
 It is hard in a mere magazine to convey the sanctimonious roundness of Lundberg's voice.
 This man does not sound like anyone's father."
 He accused the song of "being bought by Lt.
 General Lewis B. Hershey and sent to draft boards across the country."

 Lundberg made an appearance on The Ed Sullivan Show on November 12, 1967.

 Parts of "An Open Letter To My Teenage Son" were used as the intro for the song "All My Best Friends Are Metalheads" by American band Less Than Jake.

 Response records

-"An Open Letter" spawned at least ten "response" records.
+"An Open Letter" spawned at least ten "response" records, identified by the Vietnam War Song Project.
 Most of these spoken-word records all have the father's son write a response to what the father had said.
 The son's response varies from letter to letter, depending on the nature of the records that are shown here.